 The body side aperture has many areas in which it may be sectioned in.
-The A-pillar is to be sectioned at the base or between the wire harness pass through and the upper door hinge as shown in figure.
-The sill areas are to be sectioned within 50 mm.
-(2 in.) of centerline of door opening.
+The Cowl Side is to be sectioned above the lower Door Hinge fastener holes.
+The lower B-pillar is to be sectioned below the lower Door Hinge fastener holes.
 All other outlined areas represent general sectioning areas and may be sectioned within.

-Butt-joint with 13 mm.
-(0.5 in.) backer is to be used in all sectioning areas of the outer body side aperture.
+A Butt-joint with a 13 mm (0.5 in.) structural adhesive backer panel or welded backer panel is to be used in all sectioning areas of the outer body side aperture.